 Donate Life wishes to increase awareness about organ, blood, and tissue donation throughout the Canisius University community.
 We plan to educate through a variety of fun activities and events.

 Griffins Giving Back: The Canisius University Lion’s Club Chapter (GGB:LC) is a community service group on campus that gives Canisius students the opportunity to give back through service opportunities.

 Habitat for Humanity helps to eliminate poverty housing and homelessness in the United States and throughout the world.
 The foundation is based upon partnerships formed between people with resources and those in need.

 InterVarsity Christian Fellowship works to establish and advance at colleges and universities witnessing communities of students who follow Jesus as Savior: growing in love for God, God's Word, God's people, and God's purposes in the world.

-Peace Action Canisius College is a non-partisan student group dedicated to empowering student advocates and taking action on issues of peace and justice.
+Peace Action Canisius University is a non-partisan student group dedicated to empowering student advocates and taking action on issues of peace and justice.

 Anime Club: This organization seeks to promote a deeper appreciation for Japanese animation as an art form.
 To that end, this organization wishes to create an environment that promotes cultural understanding of Asian, especially Japanese, popular culture and aesthetic sensibilities.